 Ensign was instrumental in the legal fight concerning the Duluth Ship Canal, which lasted from 1871 to 1877 and involved both the state of Wisconsin and the city of Superior.
 His 1898 history of the Duluth Harbor development in the 1860s and 1870s is the seminal work on the topic.
-Ensign served as Duluth’s mayor from 1880 to 1884, as the St. Louis County Attorney, and spent thirty-two years (1889–1921) as a district court judge.
+Ensign served as the president and then mayor of the Village of Duluth from 1880 to 1882 and was again elected mayor in 1844.
+He also served as the St. Louis County Attorney and spent thirty-two years (1889–1921) as a district court judge.

 Ensign also acted as Duluth’s first “juvenile judge” and reportedly loved children.
 Duluth’s Ensign Elementary in Piedmont Heights was named for him in recognition of his service of many years on the city’s school board, and it became a tradition for the Ensign Elementary schoolchildren to send him bouquets of flowers on his birthday.
 President William Howard Taft, after an encounter with Ensign, told friends, “It was worth crossing the continent to meet him.”